Bayesian Nonparametric Dictionary Learning for Compressed Sensing MRI: CS-MRI with BPFA and TV penalty

-We observe that inverting the left $N\times N$ matrix is computationally prohibitive, since $N$ is the number of pixels in the image.
-Fortunately, given the form of the matrix in Equation (\ref{eqn.P3_1}) we can simplify the problem by working in the Fourier domain, which allows for element-wise updates in $k$-space, followed by an inverse Fourier transform.
-We represent $\x$ as $\x = \mathcal{F}^H\theta$, where $\theta$ is the Fourier transform of $\x$ and $H$ denotes the conjugate transpose.
+We observe that inverting the left $N\times N$ matrix is computationally prohibitive since $N$ is the number of pixels in the image.
+Fortunately, given the form of the matrix in Equation (\ref{eqn.P3_1}) we can use the procedure described in \cite{ref19} and simplify the problem by working in the Fourier domain.
+This allows for element-wise updates in $k$-space, followed by an inverse Fourier transform.
+We represent $\x$ as $\x = \mathcal{F}^H\theta$, where $\theta$ is the Fourier transform of $\x$.
 We then take the Fourier transform of each side of Equation (\ref{eqn.P3_1}) to give

 The left-hand matrix simplifies to a diagonal matrix,